Drug Allergy- Causes, Symptoms, and Treatment

 Other conditions caused by Drug Allergy

-Less common drug allergy reactions occur days or weeks after exposure to a drug.
-These conditions include:
+Less common drug allergy reactions happen days or weeks after exposure to a drug.
+These conditions involve:

 Causes of Drug Allergy